ajbogh/norman/README.md

 Edit `conf/commands.conf.js` to add new keywords and commands.
 Commands are anything that can run on the command line.
 Plugins can be executed from the plugins folder using your interpreter of choice, for example `sh plugins/myfile.sh` or `python plugins/myfile.py` or `node myfile.js`.

 ```
-  // Plugins can be ran by using the plugins / script.ext path.
+  // Plugins can be ran by using the plugins/script.ext path.
-  // All plugins must be in the format "command:plugins/script.ext"
+  // All plugins must be in JSON format with the key being the spoken word, and the command to run in the terminal as the value.
   'email': 'sh plugins/thunderbird.sh',
 ```